peterkessibu/lorem-colors/README.md

 Once the development server is running:

+1. **Get a key from TOGETHER AI:** Sign up with https://together.ai/ for a key.
 1. **Generate a Palette:** Navigate to the homepage and click on the "Generate Palette" button to create a new color palette.
 2. **Interact with the Palette:** Click on different sections to explore the color combinations and analytics.
 3. **Share Your Palette:** Use the social media links in the footer to share your favorite palettes.